lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 ### Technical Digression

 As a minor technical detail, we will change notation from `El` (element of the universe) as our interpretation function to the more familiar semantics brackets `⟦_⟧`.
 The real motivation behind this is to prevent the functional definition of `El` from expanding (in places we don't want it to, like when appealing to an inductive hypothesis via recursion) as we pattern match on its domain.
 This is accomplished by hiding our functional definition inside of a concrete data type with a single constructor.
 Also of note is mutually defining this new type, so that `El` may recurse with it (yet another method to make inductive steps of proofs go through more elegantly).
+Also please excuse my omission of `→`, everything still works when it is included but I don't have the proof cases for it that appear later in the post.

 ```haskell
 El : ∀ {n} → Type n → Set